nahumsa/Introduction-to-IBM_Qiskit/README.md

 - Tomography

     In this notebook you will learn about Quantum State Tomography, that is really important to characterize unknown quantum states.

+- Quantum Counting

+    In this notebook we will learn a way to count how many solutions are on a given quantum search algorithm.